amchaney/karaoke/_pages/about.md

 ### Prices from $300

 Post-COVID we are reopening for gigs in May 2021.
-Get in touch for detailed pricing and avilability
+Get in touch for detailed pricing and availability.

 ### Contact us!